awaelchli/pytorch-demo/README.md

 #### [Jupyter Notebook][3]

 We will use Jupyter Notebook as an interactive code editor.
-First install it, then start it like so:
+First install it, then start:
 ~~~
 conda install jupyter
 jupyter notebook